Frequently Asked Questions

 What happens if the H2Overflow® gets clogged?

-Our unique screen design lets larger and larger particles through as the flow rate into the tank increases or as the finer teeth become clogged with particles.
-The teeth are small enough to prevent even small food pellets from making their way to the sump.
+Our unique screen design lets larger particles through as the flow rate into the tank increases or as the finer teeth become clogged with particles.
+The teeth are small enough to prevent small food pellets from making their way to the sump.
 However, if particulates build up, eventually the teeth get further and further apart as the water level rises and you move up the overflow.
-This is an automatic built-in safeguard against clogging.
-In the event of a major amount of debris that may clog the teeth, the top screen has much larger holes that would allow larger debris and a lot of water capacity to flow, however, would not let debris through that is large enough to create a clog further down the sump system.
+This is a built-in safeguard against clogging.

 Back to Top